NeuroML/Documentation/source/Userdocs/Schemas/PyNN.md

 <i>Base type of any PyNN standard cell model.
-Note: membrane potential _v has dimensions voltage, but all other parameters are dimensionless.
-This is to facilitate translation to and from PyNN scripts in Python, where these parameters have implicit units, see http://neuralensemble.org/trac/PyNN/wiki/StandardModels.</i>
+Note: membrane potential **v** has dimensions voltage, but all other parameters are dimensionless.
+This is to facilitate translation to and from PyNN scripts in Python, where these parameters have implicit units, see http://neuralensemble.org/trac/PyNN/wiki/StandardModels .</i>